 .
 But there had to be a simple way for everyday people to get started...
 And I didn’t want the software’s cost to be a factor for anyone.
 So that’s why I decided to make myself available every single week...
-To make it EASIER for people like you to start targeting these Weekly AI Cash Waves using S.A.M...
+To make it EASIER for people like you to start targeting these Weekly AI Cash Waves found with the help of S.A.M...
 WITHOUT any confusing learning curve.
 That’s why I am inviting you to...